Seven Reasons to Stay in Downtown Napa

-What is more anticipated than a fantastic meal?
+Not much in life is more anticipated than a fantastic meal.
 Downtown Napa restaurants are plentiful and renowned, for good reason.

-Downtown Napa welcomes Charlie Palmer Steak to Archer Hotel.
-Blending celebrated chef Palmer’s bold American style with executive chef Jeffery Russell’s steakhouse talents, the restaurant offers artisanal cuts of beef, classic steakhouse dishes and locally sourced ingredients.
+Downtown Napa’s Charlie Palmer Steak is right at home in Archer Hotel Napa.
+Under the direction of executive chef Francisco Lopez Jr., the restaurant offers artisanal cuts of beef, classic steakhouse dishes and locally sourced ingredients.

 The French country restaurant and bar Angèle, with a riverfront patio, serves refined bistro fare, wine and cocktails in the historic 1890s ship chandlery now known as the Hatt Building.

 Morimito Napa is an environmental blend of traditional and contemporary styling, with exquisite Japanese cuisine and Napa’s only sake and Japanese whiskey bar.

 The Wine Bar at Copia is worth all the buzz.
 State-of-the-art self-dispensers have up to 24 curated offerings.
 Prepaid wine tasting cards allow guests to choose their wine(s) and pour sizes and taste on their own terms.

 The Oxbow Cheese & Wine Merchant’s Wine Bar offers up delicious fare selected by its expert cheesemongers, alongside flights of wines, draft beers and an assortment of charcuterie and small plates.

 Melted is Napa’s homage to grilled cheese.
 Served with tomato basil soup for dipping, these versions are served with savory white bread waffles and a selection of such interior melts as the Cheval de Frise with roast beef, cheddar, crispy onions and Dijon.